Central banks told to think twice before boarding Bitcoin bandwagon

 “Any step towards a possible launch of a CBDC should be subject to careful and thorough consideration,” added Loh, who is also deputy managing director of the Monetary Authority of Singapore.

-The report looks at the possible impact of a “wholesale” digital currency only for a limited audience like banks, and a “retail” version for all.
+The report looks at the possible impact of a“wholesale” digital currency only for a limited audience like banks, and a“retail” version for all.

-Benoit Coeure, who chairs the BIS committee on payments and market infrastructure, said there was more caution with the “uncharted waters” of a retail CBDC.
+Benoit Coeure, who chairs the BIS committee on payments and market infrastructure, said there was more caution with the“uncharted waters” of a retail CBDC.

 It could impact deposits, a major source of funding for commercial banks, with implications for financial stability in times of market stress, the report said.